 If you run into any issues/bugs, or have any other feedback, feel free to post on this tool's thread on LAVA.

 This tool uses internal LabVIEW functionality in a way that has not been tested by National Instruments.
 It is very possible to crash or cause other problems with LabVIEW using this tool.
-It is only intended for experimentation with LabVIEW internals, and using this tool or anything created with it in any production code is strongly discouraged.
+It is only intended for experimentation with LabVIEW internals.
+All use of this tool is solely at your own risk, and using this tool or anything created with it in any production code is strongly discouraged.